-For head SAR testing, EUT is in GSM link mode, and its crest factor is 8.3.
-For body SAR testing, EUT is in GPRS link mode and its crest factor is 4 because EUT is GPRS class 10.
+For head and body SAR testing, EUT is in GSM link mode, and its crest factor is 8.3.

-4.Specific Absorption Rate (SAR)
+4.Specific Absorption Rate (SAR) 4.1 Introduction

-4.1 Introduction

 SAR is related to the rate at which energy is absorbed per unit mass in an object exposed to a radio field.
 The SAR distribution in a biological body is complicated and is usually carried out by experimental techniques or numerical modeling.
 The standard recommends limits for two tiers of groups, occupational/controlled and general population/uncontrolled, based on a person's awareness and ability to exercise control over his or her exposure.
 In general, occupational/controlled exposure limits are higher than the limits for general population/uncontrolled.